quic-go/docs/content/docs/quic/metrics.md

 weight: 91
 ---

 quic-go can expose metrics via Prometheus, providing a comprehensive overview of its operation.
-By leveraging the Tracer and ConnectionTracer interfaces, quic-go captures various events.
-These are the same interfaces used for [qlog event logging]({{< relref "qlog.md" >}}).
+By leveraging the `Tracer` and `ConnectionTracer` structs, quic-go captures various events.
+These are the same structs used for [qlog event logging]({{< relref "qlog.md" >}}).

 ## Enabling Metrics Collection